HeyJunie/SQL_practice/LeetCode/Medium/177_Nth Highest Salary.md

 ### [177.
 Nth Highest Salary](https://leetcode.com/problems/nth-highest-salary/)

 ### 문제
-Write an SQL query to report the second highest salary from the Employee table. <br>
+Write an SQL query to report the nth highest salary from the Employee table. <br>
-If there is no second highest salary, the query should report null.<br>
+If there is no nth highest salary, the query should report null.<br>
 <br>
 Ex1)<br>
 Input: <br>